 PPL (PPL) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the energy and utility holding company had lost 1.57% over the past month.
-This has was narrower than the Utilities sector's loss of 3.01% and the S&P 500's loss of 4.63% in that time.
+Heading into today, shares of the energy and utility holding company had lost 3.11% over the past month, lagging the Utilities sector's loss of 2.58% and outpacing the S&P 500's loss of 4.03% in that time.

 Wall Street will be looking for positivity from PPL as it approaches its next earnings report date.
 This is expected to be February 18, 2022.
-On that day, PPL is projected to report earnings of $0.30 per share, which would represent a year-over-year decline of 49.15%.
+In that report, analysts expect PPL to post earnings of $0.30 per share.
+This would mark a year-over-year decline of 49.15%.

-It is also important to note the recent changes to analyst estimates for PPL.
+Investors might also notice recent changes to analyst estimates for PPL.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.87% lower.
-PPL currently has a Zacks Rank of #3 (Hold).
+PPL is holding a Zacks Rank of #3 (Hold) right now.

-Valuation is also important, so investors should note that PPL has a Forward P/E ratio of 19.51 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 18.22.
+Digging into valuation, PPL currently has a Forward P/E ratio of 19.35.
+This represents a premium compared to its industry's average Forward P/E of 18.12.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.